Clob4k/pseudocode-to-python-converter/README.md

 * pseudocode to be converted should not have **any keywords** in variable names.

-* Mutiline command without pre-definition is not accepted.
+* Multiline command without pre-definition is not accepted.

 * Unexpected brackets ``()`` may lead to serious errors.

-* Unexpectded blanks preceded, or implemented in commands eg. ``LENGTH (ThisString)`` will not be accepted, as if it is grammartically correct.
+* Unexpected blanks preceded, or implemented in commands e.g. ``LENGTH (ThisString)`` will not be accepted, as if it is grammatically correct.

 * This program is **not** capable of handling pseudocode with :